UMMEATHIYA/Compiler-based-Optimization-for-Machine-Learning-Models-on-Heterogeneous-Multi-Core-Systems/README.md

 * **Object Detection:** Optimized performance for real-time applications on edge devices.
 * **Natural Language Processing:** Reduced latency and memory usage for deploying models in resource-constrained environments.

-## Usage
-To learn more about our compiler-based optimization technique, please visit our website: [insert website URL]

-## Contact
-For more information, please contact us at [info@example.com](mailto:info@example.com).
-Our optimization technique is available for licensing and can be customized to meet your specific needs.